73rd Avenue Active Routes to Transit

 What’s next?

-In June 2024, OakDOT will apply for grant funding from the Caltrans Active Transportation Program.
-A requested $30+ million from Caltrans will help make this concept a reality.
+Update June 28, 2024: OakDOT successfully applied for grant funding from the Caltrans Active Transportation Program.
+The selected median path design is estimated to cost $44 million to implement.
+A requested $40 million from Caltrans and $4 million in local match funding will make this concept a reality.
+Grant awards will be announced in 2025.

 Through summer and fall 2024, OakDOT will finalize designs.
 Staff will again engage with residents, businesses, and community members to make sure the project meets community needs.
 Stay tuned for updates and opportunities to get involved!